 A tattoo is more than just a piece of artwork — it’s a piece of you.
-And just like any other part of yourself, your tattoo requires substantial care.
-However you may feel about your tattoo when you’re 80, odds are you really love it when you first get it, which happens to be when your tattoo is most vulnerable.
+However you eventually feel about your tattoo when you’re old and gray, odds are you really love it when you first get it.
+Which also happens to be the time when your tattoo is most vulnerable.

-Practice Tattoo Beforecare
+1. Practice Tattoo Beforecare

 You might not think that a tattoo needs much care beforehand, because, well, it’s just a patch of skin.
 However, you must make sure you and your skin are absolutely ready to receive the tattoo.

-Find a Hygienic Parlor
+2. Find a Hygienic Parlor

 A lot of people like to get their tattoos just before summer starts, then show off their new ink during the warm season.
 Unfortunately for these folks, tattoos do not “weather” sunlight very well.
 Instead of showing off your new tattoo, you should try to keep your ink covered as best you can when you go outside.
 Don’t worry, that tattoo will be on your skin forever — there’ll be plenty of summers to show it off.

-Keep Your Tattoo Clean
+4. Keep Your Tattoo Clean

-Wear Loose Clothing
+5. Wear Loose Clothing

-As you can imagine (especially if you’ve gotten a tattoo before) your skin becomes very sensitive in the days after getting your ink.
+Your skin becomes very sensitive in the days after getting your ink.
 For this reason, you shouldn’t wear tight clothing around your tattoo.
 “I’ve seen people get lower back tattoos on Venice Beach, then just put on their normal pants and walk away,” says Ortiz.
 “It’s like sandpaper on the skin.
 So you don’t want anything tight, and nothing that rubs against the fresh ink of the tattoo.”

-Consider Dry Healing
+6. Consider Dry Healing